erikbrinkman/cfr/README.md

 To Do
 -----

+- [ ] With the implementation of discounted CFR, the incremental regret updates hold even less frequrntly.
+We should instead check the true regret after a certain number of iterations.
+This takes some restructuing, as well as some benchmarking to make sure that time isn't wasted on regret calculation.
 - [ ] This currently requires that infosets and actions be hashable and, depending on the usecase, cloneable.
 Most of the functions could be rewritten to take combinations of `Hash`, `Ord`, or `Clone` and use the most performant